vuejs/docs/src/guide/typescript/composition-api.md

 This will be compiled to equivalent runtime props `default` options.
 In addition, the `withDefaults` helper provides type checks for the default values, and ensures the returned `props` type has the optional flags removed for properties that do have default values declared.

-Alternatively, you can use currently experimental [Reactivity Transform](/guide/extras/reactivity-transform.html):
+Alternatively, you can use the currently experimental [Reactivity Transform](/guide/extras/reactivity-transform.html):

 ```vue
 <script setup lang="ts">